tairqaldy/codearchitect-mcp/README.md

 - `format` (string, optional): Format of conversation input
   - `"plain"` (default): Plain text conversation
   - `"messages"`: JSON array of message objects with `role` and `content`
+- `sessionsDir` (string, optional): Custom directory for storing sessions.
+If not provided, uses `CODEARCHITECT_SESSIONS_DIR` environment variable or defaults to `.codearchitect/sessions/` in project root

 #### Response